 Sites should be monitored at least annually for the first three to five years, and then every five years after that, or as appropriate for the species being monitored.
-Consider the resources you need to achieve this, such as the number of people needed, time required to monitor the plots and enter the data, and where the data will be stored (i.e., monitoring database).
+Consider the planting, and then mapping where each plant is located immediately after planting.
+Sorting labelled plants in the nursery into their respective plots can speed-up the planting process and improve accuracy.